kdheepak/blog/content/37-advent-of-code-2020.md

 part2(cups = readInput()) = prod(peek(run(vcat(cups, 10:1_000_000), 10_000_000), 1, 2))
 ```

-The key idea is here to manage the ordering in a separate data structure.
-Using a linked list for example is a common solution to this problem.

 ## [Day 24: Lobby Layout](https://adventofcode.com/2020/day/24)

 In another tribute to John Conway, now you must model hexagon grids.

-Having never done this before, I reached for complex numbers again, which turned out to be a bad idea.
+Having never worked with hexagon grid this before, I reached for complex numbers again, which turned out to be a bad idea.
 I was indexing a dictionary with the real and imaginary components of the complex number which were floating point numbers.
 This caused all sorts of indexing problems due to rounding issues.